What is The Best Way To Start A Career in Investment Banking?April 13, 2018

 Here’s a list of some of the best books and movies about Investment Banking, which would serve novices as well as professionals, very perfectly.

-- Intelligent Investor: The Intelligent Investor by Benjamin Graham, first published in 1949, is a widely acclaimed book on value investing.
+The Intelligent Investor by Benjamin Graham, first published in 1949, is a widely acclaimed book on value investing.
 The Intelligent Investor also marks a significant deviation to stock selection from Graham’s earlier works, such as Security Analysis.
 Graham’s philosophy of “value investing” – which shields investors from substantial error and teaches them to develop long-term strategies – has made The Intelligent Investor the stock market bible ever since its original publication in 1949.

-- Barbarians at the Gate: The Fall of RJR Nabisco is a book about the leveraged buyout (LBO) of RJR Nabisco, written by investigative journalists Bryan Burrough and John Helyar.
+The Fall of RJR Nabisco is a book about the leveraged buyout (LBO) of RJR Nabisco, written by investigative journalists Bryan Burrough and John Helyar.
 The battle for the control of RJR Nabisco in the Autumn of 1988, which became the largest and most dramatic corporate takeover in American history, sent shock-waves through the international business world and became a symbol of the greed, excess and egotism of the eighties.
 Twenty years on, the world is once again recovering from a period of financial extravagance and irresponsibility.

 The Rules were simple: